LIS

 1. Alcoholic beverages may be sold only for on-premises consumption to persons in attendance at the gathering or event;

-3. The annual gross receipts from the sale of food cooked and prepared for service at gatherings and events referred to in this regulation and nonalcoholic beverages served there shall amount to at least 45% of the gross receipts from the sale of mixed beverages and food;
+3. The annual gross receipts from the sale of food cooked and prepared for service at gatherings and events referred to in this chapter, and nonalcoholic beverages served there shall amount to at least 45% of the gross receipts from the sale of mixed beverages and food;

 5. Persons in attendance at a private event at which alcoholic beverages are served but not sold under the caterer's license may keep and consume their own lawfully acquired alcoholic beverages;